 Calling all motivated volunteers with a desire to help others.

-Why volunteer with Disaster Relief Australia?
+Want to deploy with Disaster Relief Australia?

 Disaster Relief Australia (DRA) responds to recovery efforts post disaster across Australia.
 Be it flood, bushfire, cyclone or storm, we’re there to support people on some of their toughest days, helping them take the first steps on the road to recovery.

+If you are a current DRA volunteer, you can select your preferred operation within this EOI form.
 Each deployment can be up to seven days and will likely include a travel day either side.
+Can’t do seven days?
+Don’t worry – you can select preferences and parameters in your EOI.

-New to DRA?
+Want to join DRA?

 Is your training up to date?